-The DPT program and its representatives, on occasion, take photographs or video for educational purposes including use in publications and websites.
-This serves as public notice of the program's intent to do so and as a release to the program of permission to use such images as it deems fit.
+The DPT program and its representatives, on occasion, take photographs or videos for educational purposes, including use in publications and websites.
+This announcement serves as public notice of the program's intent to do so and release the program of permission to use such images as it deems fit.
 Any student who objects to the use of his/her image has the right to request that the program withhold its release by signing an Opt-Out Photography/Video Form.
 (See Appendix C)